Smolich404/OplineSoftware/README.md

 If you have Microsoft C++ Redistributable drivers installed, it is enough to close the installer window and the program will proceed.

-Jeżeli masz zainstalowane sterowniki Microsoft C++ Redistributable to wystarczy ze zamykasz okienko instalatora a wtedy program przechodzi dalej.
+Jeżeli masz zainstalowane sterowniki Microsoft C++ Redistributable to wystarczy że zamykasz okienko instalatora a wtedy program przechodzi dalej.

 ### Contact and Help | Kontakt i Pomoc